How To Create A Homeschool Schedule That Works?

 If you are dealing with homeschooling more than one child, you need to take into account their varying needs and schedules.
 If you need to nurse an infant, for example, nursing time can be utilized to read aloud to your preschooler.
 With preschoolers and older kids, it will always work well to offer individual attention by way of a fun activity to the preschooler before you get started with older kids.
 Similarly, naptime for preschoolers can be utilized for tackling heavier subjects with older kids.
 Factoring in aspects such as these and allowing for some flexibility will help you create an easy homeschool schedule.

-Got a homeschooling routine that has worked particularly well for you or have some great homeschool schedule ideas?
+Got a homeschooling routine that has worked particularly well for you or has some great homeschool schedule ideas?
 Feel free to write a comment and share it with the larger community!